 Live in peace with food and with your body!
 Eating problems and body image issues encompass both normal and complex struggles.
 You need a balanced and kind approach to assist you in healing your relationship to food and your body.
 My style of therapy provides empathy along with challenge to practice new skills of attuned eating, self-compassion, and changing negative thought patterns and behaviors on your way to wellness.
 You will learn to let go of the obsessive thinking about food, weight, and negative body image.
 I want to help you live with ease, and to develop a calm and relaxed relationship to food.
-I also work with teens and adults suffering with serious restrictive eating disorders..anorexia and bulimia, taking the same approach.
-I promote and support recovery based on the MinnieMaud guidelines, and I specialize in journal therapy and expressive writing.
-In addition, I work with all women's issues!
+I work with teens and adults suffering with serious restrictive eating disorders..anorexia and bulimia, taking the same approach.
+I specialize in journal therapy and expressive writing.
+In addition, I work with all women's issues from a feminist perspective.
 My goals are to empower women, improve self-confidentce and self-esteem, strengthen families and deepen connections for all those who may be struggling with day to day concerns, or major upheaval or crisis.

 or Call Linda R. Glass, MA, LCPC at 1-800-651-8085 ext.
 19088